aglee/appkido/README.md

 Here are the API constructs represented in AppKiDo, and their corresponding item classes:

-* **Classes and protocols** -- AKClassItem, AKProtocolItem
+* **Classes and protocols** -- AKClassItem, AKProtocolToken
     * Classes and protocols are collectively referred to as "behaviors".
-AKClassItem and AKProtocolItem are subclasses of AKBehaviorToken.
+AKClassItem and AKProtocolToken are subclasses of AKBehaviorToken.
     * AKBehaviorToken has a third subclass, AKCategoryItem, which is a historical artifact and isn't used in any way the user sees.
     * Examples: NSObject, NSTableDataSource.
 * **Properties** -- AKPropertyItem